We Act on our Beliefs

 In the spring of 2017 the Social Justice Committee requested that the UUCHV board consider changing UUCHV's checking account to a smaller bank that invests in the local community.
 This request was prefaced by proven reports that Wells Fargo (our banking partner at the time) had been unethical in its dealings with its own customers and invested heavily in fossil fuels and pipelines.
 UUCHV’s checking and savings account is now with a small local bank.

-For nearly ten years, the Social Justice and Religious Education programs have worked jointly to provide an educational opportunity for families to raise awareness about the plight of homeless animals.
-Located in Briarcliff Manor, the SPCA is the only humane society in Westchester County empowered to enforce laws relating to animal cruelty.
+For over ten years, the Social Justice and Religious Exploration programs have worked jointly to provide an educational opportunity for families to raise awareness about the plight of homeless animals.
+Located in Briarcliff Manor, the Westchester SPCA is the only humane society in Westchester County empowered to enforce laws relating to animal cruelty.
 The SPCA receives no federal, state, or county funds and relies solely on the support of people who care about animal welfare.
+Every year during the month of May, we share our collection plate with the Westchester SPCA.

 A Welcoming Congregation